Corporate Governance

 Remuneration of officers

 UACJ’s officer remuneration system is intended to provide management incentive to respond to the expectations of a variety of stakeholders and to promote steady and sound business development to continue generating the profits needed to contribute to society.
 The system is also designed to share the benefits and risks of stock price fluctuations with shareholders and increase our officers' desire to help increase share prices, raise corporate value, and improve our performance in the medium and long term.
 The remuneration system is periodically reviewed to ensure it is functioning appropriately and effectively.
-From fiscal 2023, the number of outside directors was increased by one to a total of five, accounting for half of all directors, and the maximum amount of remuneration was revised in consideration of the increased roles and responsibilities expected of outside directors.
+The medium- to long-term performance-linked remuneration system was revised in fiscal 2024 upon the adoption of the new management structure and the start of the fourth mid-term management plan.
 The Nomination and Remuneration Advisory Committee annually reviews the remuneration system and assesses the need for revisions based on changes in the business environment and how the system is actually operating.

-Resolutions regarding the remuneration of directors and Audit & Supervisory Board members were passed as described below at the 5th Annual General Meeting of Shareholders on June 21, 2018, the 8th Annual General Meeting of Shareholders on June 22, 2021, and the 10th Annual General Meeting of Shareholders on June 21, 2023.
+Resolutions regarding the remuneration of directors and Audit & Supervisory Board members were passed as described below at the 5th Annual General Meeting of Shareholders on June 21, 2018, the 8th Annual General Meeting of Shareholders on June 22, 2021, the 10th Annual General Meeting of Shareholders on June 21, 2023, and the 11th Annual General Meeting of Shareholders on June 19, 2024.

 • Basic remuneration and short-term performance-linked remuneration shall be limited to a total of ¥650 million per year for all Board of Directors members combined.
 (This amount excludes amounts paid as employee salaries.
 Remuneration for outside directors is limited to basic remuneration only and will not exceed a total of ¥110 million per year, included in the amount above, for all outside directors.)